 Checking the CoinJar website URL

-Whenever entering any information online, always ensure the website URL includes “.coinjar.com/”.
-This indicates you're looking at the official CoinJar website, and not a third party site.
+Always make sure that the website URL includes “.coinjar.com/”.
+This shows that you're looking at the official CoinJar website — and not a malicious third party site.

 Any other URLs (for example, http://coinjar.support/) are not official websites made by CoinJar.
-Website domains such as this can be set up by any third party, and can be used to trick people into entering their CoinJar's email address and password into a non-official site.
+Website domains like this can be set up by a malicious third party, and are designed to trick people into entering their CoinJar's email address and password into a non-official site.
 This technique is known as "phishing".

 Checking the CoinJar website SSL